Voxeles/CasualtiesTogetherConsciousnessIndicator/README.md

 1. Shows a custom indicator above players who are unconscious, this indicator can be set to any image you want.
 The image file is hot-reloaded, no need to restart the game.
 2. Features both a subtle static indicator, and an animated indicator
+3. Works in multiplayer (client-side), without the network running (offline), or without the multiplayer mod installed (vanilla)

 # Configuration